rilwanfit/Developer-Guides/Testing/PHPUnit.md

 `public function tearDown()`
 -  PHPUnit will automatically call it after each test.

+Note: `setUp` and `tearDown` used to share the code accross tests of a class

 ### 3. setUpBeforeClass()
 -  are called once for the entire class